1. Home: Explore careers

 College

-You can do a college course, which may help you to find a job as a robotics technician.
-Relevant courses include:
+You could do a college course which might help you to find a job as a robotics technician.
+Courses include:

-With further training, you can qualify as an engineer.
+With further training, you could then qualify as a robotics engineer.

 Entry requirements